vuejs/awesome-vue/README.md

   - [NAGA VIRTUAL](https://nagavirtual.com) - NAGA VIRTUAL is the first independent virtual goods market.
   - [Scroll.in](https://scroll.in) - Scroll.in is an independent news, information, and entertainment venture.
   - [Akunyi](https://akunyi.com) - Charity Website
+  - [What Would Mark Ruffalo Do?](https://www.whatwouldmarkruffalodo.com/) - Motivational website based on the story that Mark Ruffalo failed at several hundred auditions before finding success.

 ### Interactive Experiences

  - [Jean-Pierre Morin | 1700 LAPOSTE](http://1700laposte.com/jean-pierre-morin/)